igalic/blag/contents/articles/types-providers/index.md

-called from within the puppet DSL [execute on the master](https://docs.puppetlabs.com/guides/custom_functions.html#gotchas). this can have surprising effects, as we'll see in our second example. executing, and more importantly, being able to process the output on the spot, lets us write more powerful, more concise code.
+called from within the puppet DSL [execute on the master](https://docs.puppetlabs.com/guides/custom_functions.html#gotchas). this can have surprising effects, as we'll see in our second example. executing, and more importantly, being able to process the output on the spot, lets us write more powerful, and sometimes, more concise code.

 * overloading $name